polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/keygen.md

 > what method you choose.
 It is mentioned here specifically because having an internet connection
 > is generally desired when using a webapp like Polkadot JS Apps.

 On the "Accounts" tab, click "Add account".
-You do not need to provide a name or password, although you may if you would like to save this account for submitting transaction in addition to validating.
+You do not need to provide a name, although you may if you would like to save this account for submitting transaction in addition to validating.

 Generate an `sr25519` key which will be used by Aura for block production.
 Take careful note of the menmonic phrase, and the SS58 address which can be copied by clicking on the identicon in the top